mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 follow the recipe indicated by Eq. $\ref{eq:boltzmann_law}$ where we exponentiate the energy, with the caveat that this time we multiply by the multiplicity that we just mentioned since we are lumping together all microstates into a single functional macrostate.
-So the boltzmann weight for the unbound $\rho_{\text{unbound}}$ macrostate is given by
+So the Boltzmann weight for the unbound $\rho_{\text{unbound}}$ macrostate is given by
 $$
 \rho_{\text{unbound}} = \frac{N_{NS}^P}{P!}
 e^{-\beta P \varepsilon_P^{(NS)}}.
 $$
-For the bound state we have
+For the bound state, we have
 $$
 \rho_{\text{bound}} = \frac{N_{NS}^{P-1}}{(P-1)!}
 e^{-\beta \left(\varepsilon_P^{(S)} +  (P - 1) \varepsilon_P^{(NS)}\right)}.
 $$
-For reasons that will become clear later in this chapter once we work with the entropy and derive the Boltzmann distribution, we know that to compute the probability of a specific microstate (or a macrostate) we simply take the Boltzmann weight of the microstate and divide by the *sum* of all of the other Boltzmann weights of the states available to the system.
+For reasons that will become clear later in this chapter once we work with the entropy and derive the Boltzmann distribution, we know that to compute the probability of a specific microstate (or a macrostate), we simply take the Boltzmann weight of the microstate and divide by the *sum* of all of the other Boltzmann weights of the states available to the system.
 Therefore, to calculate
 $p_{\text{bound}}$ we compute